AustinJVC/Commander/README.md

 #### Weather

 Displays the current temperature of the requested city to the user.
-Provides daily high, daily low, current temperature, and the flag of the country the city resides.
+Provides daily high, daily low, current temperature, and the flag of the country.
 Makes an [API](https://openweathermap.org) request for weather, and another API(https://flagsapi.com) request for the flag of the region.
 Formats the information received as a discord embed, and sends the embed back to the user.

 /weather [CITY]